PostScript: PostScript printing

 Laser printers combine the best features of both printers and plotters.
-Like plotters, laser printers offer high quality line art, and like dot-matrix printers, they are able to generate pages of text and raster graphics.
+Like plotters, laser printers offer high-quality line art, and like dot-matrix printers, they are able to generate pages of text and raster graphics.
 Unlike either printers or plotters, a laser printer makes it possible to position high-quality graphics and text on the same page.
-PostScript made it possible to exploit fully these characteristics by offering a single control language that could be used on any brand of printer.
+PostScript made it possible to fully exploit these characteristics by offering a single control language that could be used on any brand of printer.

 PostScript went beyond the typical printer control language and was a complete programming language of its own.
-Many applications can transform a document into a PostScript program: the execution of which results in the original document.
+Many applications can transform a document into a PostScript program, the execution of which results in the original document.
 This program can be sent to an interpreter in a printer, which results in a printed document, or to one inside another application, which will display the document on-screen.
 Since the document-program is the same regardless of its destination, it is called device-independent.

-PostScript is noteworthy for implementing 'on-the fly' rasterization in which everything, even text, is specified in terms of straight lines and cubic Bézier curves (previously found only in CAD applications), which allows arbitrary scaling, rotating and other transformations.
+PostScript is noteworthy for implementing on-the-fly rasterization in which everything, even text, is specified in terms of straight lines and cubic Bézier curves (previously found only in CAD applications), which allows arbitrary scaling, rotating and other transformations.
 When the PostScript program is interpreted, the interpreter converts these instructions into the dots needed to form the output.
 For this reason, PostScript interpreters are occasionally called PostScript raster image processors, or RIPs.